Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/local_iteration_series/testing_with_artificial_conditions.md

 This question tells us if our users are likely to experience more jitter and packet loss - mobile networks are notorious for having widely varying quality of connection.
 Mobile users also could experience frequent network changes during active application usage, and even though [UTP has reconnection mechanism](https://github.com/Unity-Technologies/com.unity.multiplayer.rfcs/blob/rfc/device-reconnection/text/0000-device-reconnection.md), it still requires our applicaton to factor in the possibility of an occasional lag burst.

-What's important here is that testing purely with added delay and no packet loss and jitter is extremely unrealistic.
+What's important here is that testing purely with added delay and no packet loss and jitter is unrealistic.
 These values shouldn't be high - the baseline scenario is not what we would call stress-testing, but they should be non-zero.

 Adding jitter to the base delay value adds a layer of chaotic unreliability that would make our peers behave in a more natural way, allowing us to tweak our interpolation, buffering and other techniques to compensate for these instabilities.